RaphaelHardFork/locklift-project/README.md

 # Use Locklift

-Follow the [README](https://github.com/broxus/ton-locklift) to install locklift
+Description of the locklift API in their [README](https://github.com/broxus/ton-locklift).

 ## Example of `locklift.config.js`